-Security cameras capture time-stamped evidence of everything that happens in and around a facility, including accidents, mistakes, and injuries.
-This is helpful in reducing liability for businesses and settling any disputes that might arise.
-With CCTV cameras, property managers gain insight and control over their facility and business operations.
+Security cameras capture time-stamped evidence of everything in and around a facility, including accidents, mistakes, and injuries.
+This helps reduce liability for businesses and settle any disputes that might arise.

 Analog CCTV Systems

 Analog systems are the more traditional form of CCTV.
 These use coaxial cables to connect the camera and surveillance monitor or recording system.
-These systems tend to have a more difficult installation process, since they require more cabling than IP systems.
+These systems have a more complex installation process since they require more cabling than IP systems.

 Is an Analog or IP System Better?

-Analog CCTV cameras offer high reliability thanks to their coax cables, but they generally shoot in much lower resolutions than their digital counterparts (though HD-over-Coax is a possibility).
 IP security cameras are capable of much higher resolution — up to 4k in many cases — and thus provide better image quality.
-They are also usually compatible with many more features than analog based systems, such as video verification, video analytics, and advanced processing for performance in low-light recording situations.
+Analog security systems are usually compatible with many more features than analog-based systems, such as video verification, video analytics, and advanced processing for performance in low-light recording situations.

 CCTV Camera Types

-Bullet cameras offer a sleek design and a flexible range of areas they can be placed, including on walls.
-The shape of a bullet camera allows it to accommodate a large lens, giving it a longer range than many other cameras.
-This makes it ideal for monitoring over long distances.
-Bullet cameras’ good recording quality, motorized zoom capabilities, and infrared make them ideal for outdoor use and use in industries such as manufacturing, property management and farming.
+Bullet security cameras offer a sleek design and a flexible range of areas where they can be placed, including on walls.
+The shape of a bullet camera allows it to accommodate a large lens, giving it a more extended range than many other cameras.

-Box cameras are bulkier than many other camera types, which can be good for deterring crime by giving people an obvious sign they are being recorded.
-Box cameras are a modular option that let users configure the system for a range of different uses.
-This allows box cameras to be specifically equipped for outdoor use in rough weather.
+Box cameras are bulkier than other security cameras, which can deter crime by showing people they are being recorded.
+Box cameras are a modular option that lets users configure the security system for various uses.
+This allows box cameras to be equipped explicitly for outdoor use in rough weather.

 License Plate Reader Cameras

 CCTV video storage can happen in a few different ways.
+Depending on the number of cameras, there is a wide range of options for CCTV system storage.
 Footage may be stored in a DVR or an NVR, or it can be stored in the cloud.

 NVR vs DVR

-In a CCTV security camera system, an onsite recording device is used to store footage captured by security cameras.
-In analog CCTV systems, this is a DVR (Digital Video Recorder) — IP systems use an NVR (Network Video Recorder).
-In analog systems, a DVR recorder converts all video footage to digital format, compresses the file, and stores it on a CCTV hard drive.
-The DVR can be hooked up to a monitor to show video footage, or it can connect to a router and internet modem to broadcast the footage using an internal network.
+In analog security systems, a DVR recorder converts all video footage to digital format, compresses the file, and stores it on a CCTV hard drive.
+The DVR can be hooked to a monitor to show video footage or connect to a router and wi-fi modem to broadcast the footage using an internal network.